rockettheme/docs/Docs/joomla/extensions/roksprocket/headlines_mode.md

 11. **Default Article Image** determines which image field the module will default to when locating an image for the feature.

-12. **Default Link** determines which link field the module will default to when locating a link for the feature.
+12. **Default Link** determines which link field the module will default to when locating a link for the headline.

 [headlines]: assets/headlines.jpeg
 [headlines_link]: headlines_mode.md